crdrost/essay-seeds/misc/fibonacci_and_golden_ratio.md

     N + 1/(n1 + 1/(n2 + ...)).

-Only the very first integer can be negative -- all of the other integers are positive.
-(Zero is not allowed because `x - int(x) < 1`.)
-Furthermore, each of these terms which appears as `1/(n + ...)` can be bounded: it is positive because it's made of positive numbers.
-It can get arbitrarily close to 0, because `n` can be arbitrarily large and the `...` is positive.
-It also cannot be bigger than 1 because it is at its biggest when both the `n` and the `...` are at their smallest; as we just covered the `...` can be made arbitrarily close to 0 and the smallest `n` can be is 1, so we can also get arbitrarily close to `1/(1 + 0) = 1`.
+Only the N can be negative -- n1, n2 and so on are all positive, if you look at the program I've written above.
+(In other words, `0 ≤ x - int(x) < 1` and therefore `1 < 1/(x - int(x)) < ∞`.)
+Furthermore, each of these terms which
+appears as `1/(n + ...)` can be bounded between 0 and 1.
+How?
+It is surely
+positive because it's made of additions and inversions of positive numbers.
+It can also get arbitrarily close to 0, because `n` can get arbitrarily large.
+But to make 1/(n1 + 1/(n2 + ...)) as big as possible, we make the denominator as small as possible; this comes when we make `n1 = 1` and `1/(n2 + ...)` as small as possible -- but we can make it arbitrarily close to 0.

+So the smallest we can go is 1/∞ → 0 and the largest we can go is 1/(1 + 0) = 1.

-Because these sorts of terms are bounded between 0 and 1, we can often ignore them after a point to create *rational approximations*:
+Because these sorts of terms are bounded between 0 and 1, we can ignore them after a point to create *rational approximations*:

     from fractions import Fraction
     def approx(number, n):